-First, start by listing off the rooms and areas within your house on a document.
-Use that to create a spreadsheet for each room.
-On the spreadsheet, list the name of the item, the model/serial number, when and where you bought it and its purchase price.
+Create a spreadsheet for each room in your house.
+Make organized columns where you can list each item, along with the model/serial number, when and where you bought it and the purchase price.
 This is all important information in case you need to make a claim and replace something that has been lost.

 When you document the items in a room, start with big pieces of furniture, such as closets, dressers and large electronics.
-Then move to pictures and decorations on the walls, as well as bookshelves.
+Then move to pictures and decorations on the walls and bookshelves.
 Open drawers and closets to count the items inside, especially clothes, shoes and accessories.
 Even a small wardrobe can be expensive to replace once you add up the prices of garments.

-As always, check with your homeowners insurance and see what is covered in your home.
-You may need a rider on your policy for certain possessions.
+As always, check with your insurance agent to see what is covered by your policy.
+You may need extra coverage for certain possessions.

 Filming Your Home Inventory Video

-A video camera or smart phone will get the job done.
-And while you’re taking your home inventory video, bring a friend or family member along to take pictures as well.
-More documentation is better for your homeowners insurance.
+A video camera or smartphone will get the job done.
+And while you’re making your home inventory video, bring a friend or family member along to take pictures.
+Again, more documentation is better for your homeowners insurance.

 Turn on your lights as you walk through your home.
 A video needs to be well lit.
-Bring a flashlight for those dark corners, or use the light on your smartphone if you have one.
+Bring a flashlight for dark corners, or use the light on your smartphone.

 When You’re Done Filming

-Store your home inventory video in safe place – back it up, keep a copy, upload it to the cloud or keep on an external hard drive.
-Or keep a physical copy at a friend or relative’s house.
+Store your home inventory video in a safe place – back it up, keep a copy, upload it to the cloud or keep it on an external hard drive.
+You may also want to keep a physical copy at a friend or relative’s house.